Massia Officinale* – A radical herb garden in rural Estonia.

 Massia Officinale is a herb garden that offers itself as a platform for interdisciplinary work exploring entanglements of our ecological relationships.
 We invite artists, researchers, thinkers & doers for a collective imagining and activation, using and shaping of this platform and the interdisciplinary work with human and non-human nature.
 Focused gatherings are in planning – however, the invitation is independent of these – Massia is open all year round and the work on the garden is in full activity – join us, we could do with some helping hands!

-Answering the first invitation early April 2018, 14 of us came together from various parts of the globe to meet in Massiaru, Estonia with the desire to conceive a vision and contour the light silhouettes for what Massia Officinale can be/come.
+Answering the first invitation early April 2018, some of us came together to meet in Massiaru, Estonia with the desire to conceive a vision and contour the light silhouettes for what Massia Officinale can be/come.

 Massia’s building was built in 1937 to be a school for Massiaru and the surrounding villages’ children.
 The school functioned most of its time during Soviet occupation as seen in the interiors and lingering school materials.
 The history of the building, such as the recent history of Estonia and the Baltic countries altogether, is one of colonisation, struggles with identity and strong resilience.
 A structure defining the grounds, devising it into official and back entrances, fruit garden and play ground speak the language of rules and limitations, visibility and surveillance.
 However, we observe in Estonia’s countryside a turning away from micro-management towards the allowance of chaos.